DMARC record checker - check DMARC record

-The DMARC record checker checks if a DMARC record is published on a domain, and performs various checks on the DMARC record.
+The DMARC record checker, aka DMARC record validator or DMARC record tester, checks if a DMARC record is published on a domain, and performs various checks on the DMARC record.

-Simply enter the domain in question, and it will return the DMARC record on the domain if any.
+To run a DMARC record check, enter the domain in question, and it will return the DMARC record on the domain if any, from a DNS lookup.
 It:

 - checks if the DMARC record syntax is correct;

 - makes sure external destination verification (EDV) is enabled on the reporting domains.

 You can also run a quick DMARC check by sending an email with any subject/content to email@example.com.
 After DMARCLY receives the email, it will perform an SPF/DKIM/DMARC authentication analysis on the sender domain and send the results back to you as a report.